 - Talk with your foster child about social and emotional challenges.

 - Talk to teachers about your foster child’s home situation.
 If teachers know that a child is going through a hard time, they can provide more supports at school.
 They may also give more leeway and be more understanding.

 - Observe and take notes on your foster child’s behavior.
 Share them with the school.
 Also share any specific challenges your child expresses about schoolwork, assignments and coping with life at school.

 Many learning and thinking differences run in families.
 So, it’s sometimes easier for biological parents to understand their child’s challenges than it is for foster parents.
 The more you know about learning and thinking differences, the easier it will be for you to help and support your foster child at home.

 Get basic facts about learning and thinking differences.
-Experience what it’s like to have learning and thinking differences by using our Through Your Child’s Eyes tool.
+Experience what it’s like to have learning and thinking differences with our Through Your Child’s Eyes videos.
 And watch as an expert talks about what to do when you and your child don’t “get” each other.

 Even though foster parents aren’t covered under IDEA, it’s important to check your state’s laws relating to special education.

 As a foster parent, you have valuable information to share with the school.

 Talk with teachers about specific challenges your foster child expresses about schoolwork, assignments, and coping with life at school.